WNBA champs Bird, Stewart make freezing eggs less taboo - WHIZ News

 The Seattle clinic said it has seen a doubling over the past five years of the number of completed egg freezing attempts.
 That trend, according to the American Society of Reproductive Medicine, is on par with what’s been going on across the nation.

-“It wasn’t too long ago that it seemed experimental to freeze someone’s eggs,” said Dr. Nichole M. Barker, who works at the Seattle Fertility clinic.
+“It wasn’t too long ago that it seemed experimental to freeze someone’s eggs,” said Dr. Nichole M. Barker, who works at Seattle Reproductive Medicine.
 “In 2012, the American Society of Reproductive Medicine lifted that off.
 That gave us the ability to do it clinically.
 That’s why you see the numbers going up.”

 Barker explained that before 2012, it could only be done for emergencies like if a patient had cancer or for research studies.
 Once technology improved and the science was perfected it became more accepted.